telerik/reporting-docs/knowledge-base/configuring-the-csv-rendering-extension.md

 By default, the **CSV rendering extension** generates plain text files, without any formatting, and the first row contains the headers for all columns.
 You may choose whether to have this header row or not.

 In Telerik Reporting, **device information settings** are used to pass rendering parameters to a rendering extension.
 You can specify device information settings in a variety of ways.
-You can use the &lt;Telerik.Reporting&gt; configuration section to specify the rendering parameters globally.
+You can use the `Telerik.Reporting` configuration section to specify the rendering parameters globally.
 Programmatically, you can use the [ReportProcessor.RenderReport()](/api/telerik.reporting.processing.reportprocessor#Telerik_Reporting_Processing_ReportProcessor_RenderReport_System_String_Telerik_Reporting_ReportSource_System_Collections_Hashtable_) method.

 For more information about specifying rendering parameters globally, see [Configuring Telerik Reporting]({%slug telerikreporting/using-reports-in-applications/export-and-configure/configure-the-report-engine/overview%}).